Chaparral 2F: Specifications

 The 2F did not carry over the 2E's aluminum tube-frame chassis, with Hall and Sharp instead opting to continue with the fiberglass semi-monocoque, and General Motors supplied Chaparral with Chevrolet's "Porcupine" 427 big-block V8 engine, and a 3-speed automatic transaxle.
 The 427-aluminum block was fitted with Weber 58IDM carburetors that allowed it to produce 392 kW at 6,000 rpm, far more power than the 427s found in production versions.
 The nose's Venturi-like structure was retained, along with the side-mounted radiators.
 The large rear wing struts were attached onto the suspension uprights, so that the downforce generated by the wing acted directly on the tires, shifting weight-bias rearwards too.
 The positioning of the radiators on the side also meant that a roof-mounted intake was no longer needed, with cold air flowing straight to the engine.
-With the longer endurance races of the World Sportscar Championship in mind, centerlocking wheels also replaced the 2D's bolt-on wheels.
-Initially, only a single chassis was built, but a 2D that retired at the 1967 12 Hours of Sebring was later converted into a second 2F chassis.
-Like its previous iterations, the massive rear wing at the rear of the car was controlled by a third pedal within the driver's cockpit, with a high-downforce mode and a low-drag mode.
+With the longer endurance races of the World Sportscar Championship in mind, centerlock wheels also replaced the 2D's bolt-on wheels.
+Initially, only a single chassis was constructed, but a 2D that retired at the 1967 12 Hours of Sebring was later converted into a second 2F chassis.
+Like its previous iterations, the rear wing was hydraulically actuated by a third pedal within the driver's cockpit, with a high-downforce mode and a low-drag mode.
+A small luggage compartment was also included in the front of the car, which was required by Group 6 regulations.